China and the World

 North America, to be sure, is arguably the most important partner and shaper of China’s international behavior in the decades since Deng Xiaoping launched the policy of “reform and opening” that has transformed China.
 The reason for not focusing specifically on the United States in this study is that U.S.-China relations have been studied more extensively than any other Chinese relationship.
 Nevertheless, the extent and nature of U.S. relations with countries in all regions make it imperative to consider U.S.-China relations and their role, if any, in shaping China’s relationships with other countries.

-In addition to the three workshops and related volumes, the project continues with ongoing scholarly work by lead researchers Thomas Fingar and APARC’s Southeast Asia Program Director Donald Emmerson, with collaborators including APARC’s China Program Director Jean Oi.
-Emmerson’s focus as part of this project is on China-Southeast Asia and U.S.-China relations.
+The project continues with ongoing scholarly work by APARC Fellow Thomas Fingar.
+Southeast Asia Program Director Donald Emmerson, and China Program Director Jean Oi.

 Singapore and Goliath?